RNVizion/publishing-agent/README.md

 ## How it fits together

 The agent edits the **site** repo directly and pushes natively.
-Two pieces of heavier work run in CI instead, where they belong:
+The heavier work runs in CI instead, where it belongs:

+- **The index, feed, and share image.** On the push, two Actions in the site repo regenerate the blog index and RSS feed from the posts (`build-feed`) and render the per-post Open Graph image (`build-og`), each committing its output back.
+Image rendering, font handling, and HTML generation never touch the publishing environment.
 - **The RAG rebuild.** `update_corpus` commits a one-line source change to the corpus repo, and a GitHub Action there re-ingests and pushes the vector store to a Hugging Face Space.
 The heavy ML dependencies and the Hugging Face token stay in CI, never in the publishing environment.
-- **The share image.** A GitHub Action in the site repo (`build-og`) renders the per-post Open Graph image with Pillow on push and commits it back.
-Image rendering and font handling never touch the publishing environment either.

 ```
-agent.py  ──drives──►  server.py (FastMCP: 8 tools)
+agent.py  ──drives──►  server.py (FastMCP: 6 tools)
                             │
         ┌───────────────────┼────────────────────┐
    site repo            live site (poll)     corpus repo
    (Pages)                                   → Action → HF Space
       │
-      └─ on push → Action (build-og) → renders OG image, commits it back
+      └─ on push → build-feed (index + feed) + build-og (OG image), committed back
 ```

 ## Setup